Olaf Wildeboer

-Olaf Wildeboer Faber (born 4 March 1983 in Sabadell, Catalonia, Spain) is a freestyle swimmer.
-He is of Dutch origin.
-His parents, both born and raised in Netherlands, moved to Spain in 1978, and settled in Sabadell.
+Olaf Wildeboer Faber (born 4 March 1983 in Sabadell, Catalonia, Spain) is a freestyle swimmer of Dutch origin.
+His parents, both born and raised in the Netherlands, moved to Spain in 1978, and settled in Sabadell.
 His brother is Aschwin Wildeboer.

 Wildeboer competed for Spain at the 2004 Summer Olympics.
 He won two silver medals at the 2005 Mediterranean Games.